By Jeffrey Vickery

 Jeffrey Vickery has served alongside Tonya Vickery as Pastors of Cullowhee Baptist Church since 2002 and as an Adjunct Instructor in the Department of Philosophy and Religion at Western Carolina University since 2004.
-Cullowhee Baptist Church will be celebrating its 200th Anniversary in November 2021 and has been solely affiliated with the Alliance of Baptists since 2018.
+Cullowhee Baptist Church celebrated its 200th Anniversary in November 2021, and has been solely affiliated with the Alliance of Baptists since 2018.